Christine Langelier – Alumni Bio

 Job Title: Manager, Eleven Madison Park

 Location: New York, NY

 Christine Langelier’s interest in hospitality and culinary arts began at a vocational technical high school near her home in Bellingham, MA.
-“I was involved with SkillsUSA and went to the National Leadership and Skills Conference twice,” recalls Christine, general manager at Blue Hill at Stone Barns in Pocantico Hills, NY.
+“I was involved with SkillsUSA and went to the National Leadership and Skills Conference twice,” recalls Christine, manager at Eleven Maidson Park in New York City.
 “I mostly focused on front-of-the-house but still had dreams of being in the kitchen.”

 After graduating high school, Christine attended Widener University in Philadelphia pursuing a degree in hospitality.
 After a year there, she decided the traditional college atmosphere wasn’t a good fit.
 She packed her bags and headed to Walt Disney World in Florida.
 “I spent a year there and got a great foundation of guest and hospitality interaction that really set the basis for my working in the hospitality industry,” she says.
 It also convinced Christine that her next step would be culinary school.
 “The only choice for me was The Culinary Institute of America.”

 Once Christine completed her associate degree in culinary arts she didn’t think twice about continuing her education.
 “I knew I was a natural born leader and it only made sense for me to continue to build a strong foundation for the future by completing a bachelor’s degree,” says Christine.
 “You really get a sense of place at the CIA, and feel that you’re part of a greater community working towards a common goal.
 It’s the whole mise en place mindset.
 I still use it every day.
 I take time at night to prepare for the next day’s work, just like I did at the CIA.”